tiffanymonroe/wdi-remote-gizmo/projects/project_1/README.md

 - **User Experience planning** What **layout** will your project have on the page (wireframes)?
 Check out `https://wireframe.cc/` for an in-browser wireframer, or just make a sketch and upload the image somewhere.
 Write *user stories* from the perspective of the user: "As a user I want to be able to click on x and have y happen".
 Sign up for Trello `https://trello.com/`, a handy to-do list style project planner.

 - **Version Control**
   Use **git** and **github** for version control, and make frequent incremental commits to prevent large scale implosions.
-You should be commiting at least once per day, but more frequent are recommended.
+You should be commiting at least once per day, but multiple commits per day (after each feature / function) are recommended.
 Make a fresh repo outside the class repo for your project.

 - **Hosting**
   Host your application on **githubpages**, or something similar so the class and instructors can use it.
 Your game must be in its own repo (not in the class repo) in order to have it hosted.